kitft/funsearch/README.md

 source .env #need to source the .env file to get the API keys funsearch runasync examples/cap_set_spec.py 11
 ```

+# PROGRAM DATABASE BACKUPS

+The program database is automatically backed up every 500 programs, with 5 rotating backups.
+These are stored in the `./data/backups/` directory.
+You can resume from a backup with the `--load_backup` option.

+To inspect a backup of a program database, you can use the `funsearch lsasync ./data/backups/program_db_priority_<identifier>/program_db_priority_<identifier>_<backup_number>.pickle` command.

 # LOGS AND GRAPHS